A Notion of Uniqueness for the Adversarial Bayes Classifier: Measurability

 First, notice that because every Borel set is universally measurable, $\inf_{A\in \cB(\Rset^d)} R^\e(A)\geq \inf_{A\in \sU(\Rset^d)}R^\e(A)$.
 The opposite inequality relies on a duality statement similar to \cref{thm:minimax_classification}, but with the primal minimized over universally measurable sets and the dual maximized over measures on $\sU(\Rset^d)$.

 For a Borel measure $\QQ$, there is a canonical extension to the universal $\sigma$-algebra called the \emph{universal completion}. \begin{definition} The \emph{universal completion} $\wtd \QQ$ of a Borel $\QQ$ is the completion of $\QQ$ restricted to the universal $\sigma$-algebra. \end{definition} Notice that $\QQ(E)=\wtd \QQ(E)$ for any Borel measure $\QQ$ and Borel set $E$.
-As a consequence,
+Furthermore, \cite[Lemma~7.26]{BertsekasShreve96} states that every universally measurable set differs from Borel set by a subset of a null Borel set.